forsys-sp/ForSysXR/README.md

 the current official version, please use:

 > Aparício BA and Ager A. (2023).
-> ForSysXR: A R package for running the ForSysX scenario planning platform for modeling multi-criteria spatial
+> ForSysXR: A R package to execute C++ (ForSysX) version of ForSys scenario planning model.
-> priorities.
 R package version 0.9.
 Available at
 > <https://https://github.com/bmaparicio/ForSysXR>.

 ## Additional resources